vanallenlab/moalmanac-db/docs/content-changelog.md

 # Content Changelog
 The following changes have been made to the content catalogued within the Molecular Oncology Almanac knowledge base.

+## March 2024 release
+Added entries:
+- (FDA) _EGFR_ exon 20 insertions and sensitivity to amivantamab in combination with carboplatin and pemetrexed for patients with non-small cell lung cancer.
+-

 ## February 2024 release
 Added entries:
 - (FDA) _BRAF_ p.V600E/K and sensitivity to vemurafenib for patients with Erdheim-Chester disease.